Test Automation Roadmap

 Multi-team mindset 🤝

-You automate chain tests in (relatively) small chains.
-This is not organization-wide end-to-end testing but chain testing with your neighbors.
-You aim to include as few teams in the chain as possible.
-The more teams you add to the chain, the fewer tests you run.
+You automate chain tests in (relatively) small shared environments.
+This is not organization-wide end-to-end testing but testing with your neighbors.
+You try to include as few teams in the shared environment as possible.
+The more teams you add to the shared environment, the fewer tests you make.

 Enterprise mindset 🌍